Setup with Locally Built Weaver Components

 Contracts

-.
+AssetExchangeContractmust be deployed which is present incore/network/besu/contracts/interop/manageAssetAny.sol.
 This contract is deployed along with application contract.- Application contract

-directory (for Asset Exchange), which supports creation, modification, transfer, and deletion, as well as locking, unlocking, and claiming, of simpleAliceERC20
+simpleasset, located insamples/besu/simpleassetdirectory (for Asset Exchange), which supports creation, modification, transfer, and deletion, as well as locking, unlocking, and claiming, of simpleAliceERC20andBobERC20tokens (examples of fungible assets), orAliceERC721andBobERC721tokens (example of non-fungible assets), orAliceERC1155andBobERC1155tokens (example of hybrid assets).

-on both Besu networks, navigate to samples/besu/simpleasset
+To deploy simpleasset with AssetExchangeContract on both Besu networks, navigate to samples/besu/simpleasset folder, and run:

 make deploy-contracts

-Notes |
+| Notes |

-If you chose to launch only one of the two networks, then for Network1 , run make deploy-contract-network1 , and for Network2 , run deploy-contract-network2 |
+If you chose to launch only one of the two networks, then for Network1, run make deploy-contract-network1, and for Network2, run deploy-contract-network2 |

 Besu Client (besu-cli)